The Slave (1917 drama film)

 The Slave is a 1917 American silent drama film written and directed by William Nigh.
 The film starred Valeska Surratt.
 It is now considered lost.

 Plot

-As described in a film magazine review, Caroline (Suratt) works at a hairdressing parlor.
-A wealthy man falls in love with her, takes her home in his automobile, and proposes on the curb.
-Caroline has a dream where she marries a man, who turns out to be penurious and keeps her locked up in his mansion.
-He finally dies, and Caroline starts out having a good time with his money, but she sees the folly of her ways.
-She wakes up from the dream and turns down the offer of marriage, deciding instead to wait several years for her honest young man to return from the west.
+Caroline works at a hair salon.
+A wealthy man proposes to her, and she dreams she marries a man who turns out to be miserly and locks her in his mansion.
+When he dies, Caroline enjoys his fortune at first, but eventually comes to her senses.
+She wakes up, declines the proposal, and decides to wait for her honest young man to return to her.